-- No crab harvest areas are currently under a harvest restriction requiring evisceration due to elevated levels of domoic acid.
+- No crab harvest zones are currently under a harvest restriction requiring evisceration due to elevated levels of domoic acid.

 |OR/WA border to Cape Falcon